 The site Copán is an ancient Maya city.
 It is located in Honduras, not far from Guatemala.
-It was the capital city in the Classic period.
-This was from the 5th to 9th centuries CE.
+It was the capital city in the Classic period from the 5th to 9th centuries CE.
 But, its history goes back much further.
-Excavations tell us the city was occupied for more than two thousand years, from the Early Pre-classic period to the Post-classic.
+Excavations indicate that people lived there for more than two thousand years, from the Early Pre-classic period to the Post-classic period.
 The city has its distinctive sculptures within the tradition of the lowland Maya.

 Points 32 through 34 runs northeast along a ley line which cuts across the Yucatan peninsula.